 Honeydew melon might seem like an odd flavor to pair with bubble tea, but the unique fusion of fresh melon and creamy tea is a winning combination.
 Honeydew is a musk melon similar to cantaloupe in flavor and texture, but it is a pale green color rather than orange.
 Honeydew milk bubble tea has a similar pale sage green color to a mixed matcha bubble tea.

 Honeydew melon milk bubble tea might have a great taste, but it also has some surprising health benefits too.
-Honeydew melon is associated with the following health benefits:
+Honeydew melon is associated with the following numerous health benefits:

 - Strengthens hair, teeth, and bone

 - Rich source of Vitamin C, potassium, and other vital nutrients